BIG-SA/BASH-Intro-2018/notes/2_filters.md

 There are a few subtleties about text which are worth noting.
 **Inspect the `man echo` page and note the effects of the -e option.**
-*(Unfortunately, it appears that this option has not been included in the help page for those in OSX.
-The argument does work in the actual command though.
-Go figure...)*
+*(This option has not been included in the help page on macOS.
+The argument does work in the actual command though.)*
 This allows you to specify tabs, new lines and other special characters by using the backslash to signify these characters.
 This is an important concept and the use of a backslash to escape the normal meaning of a character is very common.
 Try the following three commands and see what effects these special characters have.